beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 }
 ```

-This code creates a raw socket to work directly with network packets and then
+This code creates a socket and setting its options based on the file descriptor
-attaches our `eBPF` program to the socket.
+of the handler function we create in our `eBPF` program.

 ## Generating, Building and running the eBPF Code